geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/portal-configuration.md

 ![](img/portal-geocatch.png)

 The concept of a sub-portal allows the possibility of creating a dedicated URL for each partner.
 The header can contain the partner identification with name and logo.
-Optionally the user interface can also be customized (see [user-interface-configuration](user-interface-configuration.md)).
+Optionally the user interface can also be customized (see [User Interface Configuration](/administrator-guide/configuring-the-catalog/user-interface-configuration.md)).

 To setup this kind of configuration, the basic principle is to have: